-Although an impediment to employment may not be a hindrance to a job the consumer has at application, they may be a barrier to advancement or to obtaining another employment position.
+The limitation(s) may not be an impediment to employment at the time of application, but may be a barrier to advancement or to obtaining another employment position.
 Underemployment may be considered as evidence that a substantial impediment to employment exists if it is directly related to existing impairments to employment resulting from a disability.
 If underemployment is not directly related to an impairment resulting from a disability, it may be considered as an attendant factor.
-This is applicable even when Vocational Rehabilitation services are required to secure, retain, or regain more than one employment position, i.e. multiple employment or the consumer is underemployed.
+This is applicable even when Vocational Rehabilitation services are required to secure, retain, or regain more than one employment position, i.e., multiple employment or the consumer is underemployed.